 top of page

-Zhu has worked internationally in Shanghai, New York, Los Angeles, London and Berlin as a director, author and lecturer.
-She was previously assistant director at Times Art Center Berlin, the first parallel institution to have been set up overseas by an Asian art museum, namely, the Guangdong Times Museum.
-Zhu has organised and conceived numerous contemporary art exhibitions, working closely with both established and emerging artists from all over the world.
+Zhu has worked internationally in Shanghai, New York, Los Angeles, London, and Berlin as a director, author, and lecturer.
+She previously served as Assistant Director at Times Art Center Berlin, the first overseas parallel institution established by the Guangdong Times Museum.
+She has organised and conceived numerous contemporary art exhibitions, collaborating closely with established and emerging artists from around the world.

 Recent